The USE Method

 A serious performance issue arises, and you suspect it's caused by the server.
 What do you check first?

 Getting started can be the hardest part.
-I developed the USE Method to help my students of systems performance classes get started and identify resource bottlenecks quickly, without overlooking important areas.
-Like an emergency checklist in a flight manual, it would be simple, straightforward, complete and fast.
-Myself and others have used this methodology many times successfully in enterprise environments, and more recently in cloud computing environments.
+I developed the USE Method to teach others how to solve common performance issues quickly, without overlooking important areas.
+Like an emergency checklist in a flight manual, it is intended to be simple, straightforward, complete, and fast.
+The USE Method has been used successfully countless times in different enterprise environments, classroom environments (as a learning tool), and more recently in cloud computing environments.

 The USE Method can be summarized as: